getbem/getbem.github.io/readme.md

     .pipe(gulp.dest('./dist'));
 ```

+`bem.src('{bem}.css')` takes bem-object and extracts all files, that matches argument.
+In this example it will get all CSS files with same name as BEM entity.

 But, if you want to get CSS files for every page (which itself is a block), you need to get all `pages` objects and run building for each of them:

 ```js